DEMOCRATIC PARTY OF DUPAGE COUNTY: THREE S*M*A*R*T GOALS FOR OPTIMAL SUCCESS IN 2017-2018

 Why is this a S*M*A*R*T goal: (S-Specific, M-Measurable, A-Attainable, R-Rewarding and T-Timebound)

 Specific—Turn out 42% of DuPage voters for the Democratic Gubernatorial nominee to push him/her over the win line while organizing for a 100% increase in ground forces (add over 350 new precinct workers).

 Measurable—The number of voters we contact and move to the polls will be predetermined and accounted for, as will the increase in PC activation.
 Not “some”.
 Not “lots”.
 Real numbers.

 Attainable—We were able to do this in the 2010 campaign for Pat Quinn, and in the most recent campaign for Susana Mendoza.
-We have a motivated electorate and can provide a Democratic Gubernatorial nominee with a healthy margin of 42-45%.
+We have a motivated electorate and can provide the Democratic Gubernatorial candidate in the general with a healthy margin of 42-45%.

-Rewarding—Returning the Governor’s Office to one that works for us in Springfield, AND retaining our congressional map and our Democratic representation in D.C. would be extremely rewarding for the collective life of DuPage County.
+Rewarding—Returning the Governor’s Office to one that works for us in Springfield while retaining our congressional map and our Democratic representation in D.C. would be extremely rewarding for the collective life of DuPage County.